gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 One interesting feature for example could be: a special code in the map model, to specify where the player should respawn...

+But hey, it's your role to be creative!
+You are a game dev now.
-But hey, be creative!
-Have fun coding with PYV.
+Have fun, coding with PYV.